When most people ask about ADA compliance for websites, they’re really asking, how do I make sure I don’t get sued over website accessibility?

 In the 10 step checklist above, we progressed from immediately taking action to significantly our risk of being sued all the way to user testing our website to cement our excellent accessibility status.

-- You can always skip directly to an audit if you’d prefer someone to take care of everything for you.
+- You can skip directly to an audit if you’d prefer a technical expert to conclusively find all issues.

-- Being proactive and taking immediate action is key.
-Remember an audit only finds issues, you need to fix them.
+- An audit only finds issues, you still need to fix them.

 - Attention to detail is critical when it comes to preventing lawsuits.
-If you miss a key detail, it can easily lead to a lawsuit – even if you’ve already been sued once.
+If you miss a key detail, it can easily lead to a lawsuit — even if you’ve already been sued.